 that has already been replaced cannot be replaced again in the same TRANSLATE

 statement.
-Therefore, if the second character of a pair in mask
+Therefore, if the second character of a pair in mask appears as

-the first character of a subsequent pair, the second pair affects only the original characters in text
+the first character of a subsequent pair, the second pair affects only the original characters in text.

-Trailing blanks in data objects text
+Trailing blanks in data objects text and mask

 are taken into account for data objects.
-If mask
+If mask contains an uneven number

 of characters, the last character is ignored.
-If mask
+If mask is a blank string, no replacements take place.

 Note